saeed402/int-2023/50 Commands of Linux.md

 `-p:` Preserves the modification times, access times, and modes from the original file.
 `-q:` Suppresses non-error messages.
 `-C:` Enables compression during the transfer to reduce bandwidth usage.

+**52.SSH command**

+*SSH (Secure Shell) is a cryptographic network protocol used to securely access and manage remote systems over an unsecured network.
+It provides encrypted communication and authentication, ensuring confidentiality and data integrity during remote logins and command execution.
+SSH is a fundamental tool for secure remote administration and file transfers.*

+- `user`: Optional username to log in with on the remote host.
+- `hostname`: The address of the remote host you want to connect to.
+- `command`: Optional command to execute on the remote host.

+### Options

+- `-p <port>`: Specifies the SSH port to use on the remote host (default is 22).
+- `-i <identity_file>`: Specifies the private key file for authentication.
+- `-v`: Enables verbose mode, providing detailed output during the connection process.
+- `-L <local_port>:<remote_host>:<remote_port>`: Sets up local port forwarding.
+- `-R <remote_port>:<local_host>:<local_port>`: Sets up remote port forwarding.

+### Examples

+1. Connect to a remote host using a username:

+    bash
+    ssh username@remotehost.com

+2. Connect to a remote host using a specific SSH key:

+    bash
+    ssh -i /path/to/private_key username@remotehost.com

+3. Execute a command on a remote host:

+    bash
+    ssh username@remotehost.com ls -l /path/to/files

+4. Set up local port forwarding:

+    bash
+    ssh -L 8080:localhost:80 username@remotehost.com

+5. Set up remote port forwarding:

+    bash
+    ssh -R 8080:localhost:80 username@remotehost.com

+The `ssh` command provides a secure way to access remote hosts and execute commands or transfer files.
+It's a fundamental tool for managing and interacting with remote systems while maintaining security through encryption.